 Rely on accessories

-Because you can’t pack a lot of clothes you’re going to need to get crafty with your outfits, because you don’t just want to be photographed wearing the same outfit the whole trip.
+Because you can’t pack a lot of clothes you’re going to need to get crafty with your outfits because you don’t just want to be photographed wearing the same outfit the whole trip.
 Accessories are your friend here.
 Think things like beanies, necklaces, scarves, sunglasses etc. I usually put three hats inside each other and carry them on the plane with me.

 It’s a fickle flight attendant who tells you that you can’t take the hat in your hand on the plane and, hey, if they do just balance them all on your head as you walk on and take them off once you’re at your seat.

-Less cosmetics, more space
+Fewer cosmetics, more space

 Don’t pack shampoo, conditioner and body wash.
 Instead, buy these items at your destination.
 This is especially important if you’re flying international, due to liquid restrictions.
-When it comes to packing make-up, just take your essentials; primer, concealer, foundation, powder, bronzer, mascara and blush.
+When it comes to packing makeup, just take your essentials; primer, concealer, foundation, powder, bronzer, mascara and blush.
 These 7 items will fit in one small bag within your luggage, giving you more space to play with.
 Again, this is a time to look for light double-duty items.

 Weigh before you go

 Before you head off to the airport, weigh your bag.
-This takes the stress out of it when they weigh it at the airport and gives you time to adjust what you’ve packed or move things around.
+This takes the stress out of it when they weigh it at the airport and gives you time to adjust what you’ve packed, or move things around.
 Remember, you can always buy stuff you need at your destination, so don’t over-do it.